ovgu-ailab/idl2021/ass5.md

     cross-entropy as before (i.e. softmax activation).
 Here, whichever output is higher "wins"
   2. You can have _a single_ output unit and use binary cross-entropy (i.e.
      sigmoid activation).
-Here, the output is usually tresholded at 0.5.
+Here, the output is usually thresholded at 0.5.

 **Food for thought #4:** How can it be that we can _choose_ how many outputs we have, i.e. how can both be correct?
 Are there differences between both choices as well as (dis)advantages relative to each other?

 ### Open Problems
 #### Initial state
 To compute the state at the first time step, you would need a "previous state",